RocketChat/Rocket.Chat.js.SDK/README.md

 - Third argument is additional attributes, such as `roomType`

 Accepts options object, that parallels respond filter env variables:
+- options.rooms : respond to messages in joined rooms
-- options.allPublic : respond to messages on all channels (or just joined)
+- options.allPublic : respond to messages on all channels
 - options.dm : respond to messages in DMs with the SDK user
 - options.livechat : respond to messages in Livechat rooms
 - options.edited : respond to edited messages

+If rooms are given as option or set in the environment with `ROCKETCHAT_ROOM` but have not been joined yet this method will join to those rooms automatically.

+If `allPublic` is true, the `rooms` option will be ignored.

 ### `driver.asyncCall(method, params)`